equilibria-xyz/perennial-mono/packages/perennial/contracts/multiinvoker/README.md

 ```

-- if lack of upgradeability is a concern for stuff like address cache max size (see @todo ) we can treat MultiInvokerRollup as a proxy instead
+- if lack of upgradeability is a concern for stuff like address cache max size (see #4 ) we can treat MultiInvokerRollup as a proxy instead

 ### 2) Replacing `invoke(Invocation[] calldata invocations)`
 - the fallback function does the multicall job of the invoke, so it would be redundant to use over calling the action fns directly